Life of a Bond Project

 Cost Estimate and Funding

-The Town issued $12.4m in COs to fund capital improvements to the water and sewer system including the installation of reverse osmosis (RO) filtering systems and the addition of a fifth well site.
+The Town issued $12.4m in COs to fund capital improvements to the water and sewer system, including the installation of reverse osmosis (RO) filtering systems and the addition of a fifth well site.
 This debt will be repaid via property tax revenue and increases in utility rates.

-Scoping, Bidding, and Procurement
+Scope, Bidding, and Procurement

-The best value option is chosen based, not only on the total cost, but also on proven capabilities, experience with similar projects, their proposed approach to execution (prioritizing those that limit downtime or other impacts to our community), the overall timeline, and the firm's previous performance and customer relations with other entities in our region.
+The best value option is chosen based, not only on the total cost, but also on proven capabilities, experience with similar projects, the proposed approach to execution (prioritizing those that limit downtime or other impacts to our community), the overall timeline, and the firm's previous performance and customer relations with other entities in our region.

 Preliminary Design, Permitting, and Easements

-Final Construction Plans
+Final Plans and Construction

 Project Celebrations